siebertlubbe/suburb-distance-calculator/README.md

 suburb-distance-calculator
 ==========================

-Calculate the distance between every suburb in Australia
+Calculate the distance between every suburb in a provided csv file with suburb, latitude and longitude record

 $ mysql -u root

--> create database `suburb-distances`;
+-> create database `suburbb;

 -> exit